PTSD Psychiatrist Q&A

 The symptoms of PTSD include night terrors, flashbacks, indifference, emotional numbness, being easily frightened or on edge, self-destructive behavior, avoidance, violent outbursts, overwhelming guilt or shame, etc.

-- Eye movement desensitization and reprocessing (EMDR) therapy: EMDR therapy uses exposure therapy with guided eye movements has been proven to diminish the power of the emotionally charged memories of past traumatic events.
+• Eye movement desensitization and reprocessing (EMDR) therapy: EMDR therapy uses exposure therapy with guided eye movements and has been proven to diminish the power of the emotionally charged memories of past traumatic events.

 If you or someone you love is suffering from post-traumatic stress disorder, or you would like to learn more about the treatment options at Success Health System, please do not hesitate to contact us today.
-We have clinics in Olathe, Kansas, and Columbia, Missouri.
-For phone numbers, address, and hours of operation at either clinic, click here.
+For phone numbers, addresses, and hours of operation at either clinic, click here.
+Visit Success Health System LLC for More Information.
+Call us today or schedule an appointment online.
+We serve patients from Creve Coeur MO, St. Louis MO, Independence MO, Olathe KS, Columbia MO, Craig KS, Spring Hill KS, Prathersville MO, Pierpont MO, Kirkwood MO, Kansas City MO, River Bend Mo & Beyond!